The Children’s Food Trust closed in September 2017 but we are proud to leave as part of our legacy, our flagship programme – Let’s Get Cooking.

-Let’s Get Cooking is the largest national network of healthy cooking clubs for children and their families in the country.
+Let’s Get Cooking was this country’s largest network of healthy cooking clubs for children and their families.

-We believe if children eat better, they do better.
-So we’re all about inspiring children to learn to cook and enjoy good food, giving them the confidence and skills they need to get hands-on in the kitchen and make healthier food choices throughout their lives.
+We found that when children eat better, they do better.
+So we were all about inspiring children to learn to cook and enjoy good food, we gave them the confidence and skills they needed to get hands-on in the kitchen and make healthier food choices throughout their lives.

-We were set up by the Children’s Food Trust – the charity on a mission to get every child eating well – in 2007.
-Our first 5000 clubs were created and supported with Big Lottery funding and have already reached more than 3 million people.
+First set up in 2007, our first 5,000 clubs were created in schools and – supported with Big Lottery funding – reached more than 3 million people.

-Our clubs are run by a network of thousands of volunteer Club leaders and helpers.
-We support all of these Let’s Get Cooking champions by offering recipes, advice, expert training and practical resources.
+Our clubs were run by a network of thousands of volunteer club leaders and helpers.
+We supported all of these Let’s Get Cooking champions by offering recipes, advice, expert training and practical resources.

-By sharing our expertise with organisations across the country, including The Prince’s Trust, The People’s Health Trust, Iceland Foods Charitable Foundation, WRAP and various primary care trusts, we are also supporting the delivery of cooking activities designed to get young people and adults cooking.
+And by sharing our expertise with many other organisations across the country including The Tesco Eat Happy Project, The Prince’s Trust, The People’s Health Trust, Iceland Foods Charitable Foundation, WRAP and various primary care trusts, we supported the delivery of cooking activities to help even more young people and adults to get cooking.

-- Our clubs have run 235,000 Let’s Get Cooking sessions for children, young people and their families across the country.
+Our clubs ran 235,000 Let’s Get Cooking sessions for children, young people and their families across the country.
 That’s a whole lot of ingredients and washing up!